rombaby/android_device_Xiaomi_HM2014011/README.md

 ----Thanks for fire855 & superdragonpt, who are contributing to the working CyanogenMod of MTK hardware(MT6592&MT6582).---

-This is a device tree for Xiaomi Redmi_1s_TD(HM2014011).
+This is a device tree for Xiaomi Redmi_1s_TD(HM2014011) which is base on MTK6582 SoC.
 Powered by ferhung.
 # Build

 * init